aedobbyn/women-chi-ultimate/compile.md

 ## Models

 Omnibus model with all predictors predicting the overall measure.
 (Not including `team` here because it is binned by `team_type`)

+* Throw all the predictors in and see what comes out significant